ms-iot/iot-core-azure-dm-client/docs/readme.md

 ## Direct Method Format

 Some device management actions are initiated by direct methods.
-Such methods start with the `microsoft.management` prefix followed by method name.
+Such methods start with the `microsoft.management` prefix followed by the method name.
 The method payload (when non-empty) is in JSON format.
 The return payload (if not empty) is also in JSON format.

 Example: